James Reese Europe is not a household name, but in the early 1900s, he was one of New York’s most prominent African American bandleaders.

 In 1910 he organized the Clef Club (later the Tempo Club), a gathering place, union, and booking agency for African-American artists, who were ignored by the American Federation of Musicians.
 The Club made history when it performed Negro Music at Carnegie Hall to benefit the Colored Music Settlement School.

-In 1913, Europe’s orchestra was the first to make phonograph records for the Victor Talking Machine Company, and his syncopated sound preceded the jazz age.
+Also, in 1913, Europe’s orchestra was the first to make phonograph records for the Victor Talking Machine Company, and his syncopated sound preceded the jazz age.

 Because of Jim Crow Laws, which legalized segregation in the States, Europe had difficulty recruiting African-American musicians with formal training.
 At the time most Black musicians received musical training through army, orphanage and other publicly supported bands and had less access to decent instruments and funding.

 Europe arrived in San Juan on May 2.
 1917.
-During the voyage, he received word that the 15th Regiment had been ordered to Camp Peekskill for field exercises and rifle practice and was ordered to return quickly.
+During the voyage, he received word that the 15th Regiment had been ordered to Camp Peekskill for field exercises and rifle practice and he was ordered to return quickly.
 In total, Europe spent three days in San Juan and according to Reid Badger, returned with 13 recruits, “including former members of Manuel Tizol’s municipal band, four performers with the Jolly Boys and several ‘scions of illustrious musical families.'”

 Sixto Nieves Benitez – Tuba